Roll20/roll20-character-sheets/PokemonTabletopAdventures_v3/README.md

 ## Changelog

+### Jul 1st, 2021
+- Updated the `roll-quick-move` button value to include an `effectiveness-roll` parameter, so that the roll-template doesn't add an undesired row to the chat log output

 ### Jun 22nd, 2021
 - Updated the description of some of the configuration options for better wording, and to make them accurate
 - Allows hiding the accuracy check in a customised `move` roll template, by not supplying an `accuracy` field